MorenoBragaglio/homework1/README.md

 	q - Exit

 # client.cpp
-Nodo che:
+Node that:
-	- Ascolta il topic "server1Topic" dal quale riceve la stringa completa.
+	- Listens the topic "server1Topic" from which it receives a complete string.
-	- Ascolta il topic "server2Topic" dal quale riceve il carattere per seleziona una parte (completa o no) di stringa.
+	- Listens the topic "server2Topic" from which it receives a character used to select a part (complete or not) of the string read from "server1Topic".
-	- Stampa il risultato a video alla frequenza di 1Hz.
+	- Print the result at the frequency of 1Hz.